end-of-term/eot2024/seed-lists/README.md

 * Dept of Commerce 2020-.xlsx.
 800 pdfs (2020-present) from Dept of Commerce.
 * Diversity-DEI-20250119.xlsx.
 2199 PDFs (with a few exceptions) from several agencies.
 The focus of these docs, DEI topics and issues.
 * pclob-20250122.xlsx.
 600 urls (PDFs and HTML) from the u.s. Privacy and Civil Liberties Oversight Board.
+* MSPB-20250128.xlsx.
+844 urls (html and pdf) from the Merit Service Protection Bureau.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: